 Covenant House is the largest privately funded charity in the Americas providing loving care and vital services to homeless, abandoned, abused, trafficked, and exploited youth.

-Covenant House is more than a Y INTERACT client partner.
-For the last two years, Ahmed Yearwood, Y INTERACT Owner & Founder, has teamed up with Certé, client partner and NYC catering group, to sleep out - spending a night on the street to raise money and awareness for homeless teens.
-In the last two years, our team, Box Cutters, has raised over $25,000.
-We’ll be back out for the Executive Sleep Out 2016 on November 17th, (with $40,000 in our cross hairs!) www.covenanthouse.org
+For the last seven years, Ahmed Yearwood, Y INTERACT Owner & Founder, has slept out - spending a night on the street to raise money and awareness for homeless teens.
+In that time, we have raised over $35,000.
+We’ll be back out for the Executive Sleep Out 2021 on November 18th. www.covenanthouse.org

 Since 1904, Big Brothers Big Sisters of NYC’s mission has been to give all children in New York City who face adversity an opportunity to experience a strong, enduring professionally supported one-to-one mentoring relationship with adults that will help change their lives for the better.

-Ahmed Yearwood has been an NYC Big Brother - organizing one-on-one adventures with his “Little” throughout NYC, including museum visits, sightseeing, sporting events, concerts and shows, and sometimes just a good old-fashioned lunch and chat. www.bigsnyc.org.
+Since 2012, Ahmed Yearwood has been a NYC Big Brother - organizing one-on-one adventures with his “Little” throughout NYC, including museum visits, sightseeing, sporting events, concerts and shows, and sometimes just a good old-fashioned lunch and chat. www.bigsnyc.org.